ccades/bookManager/README.md

 https://realm.io/products/realm-studio/

-Otherwise, in terminal, you can run:
+Otherwise, if you have CocoaPods setup on your machine (https://guides.cocoapods.org/using/getting-started.html), in terminal, you can run:

 > pod install